Brett Wigdortz: Founding Teach First

 In July 2002, Teach First officially launched in Canary Wharf, with a team of 11 employees and with Stephen O'Brien CBE and George Iacobescu CBE as co-chairs of the Board of Trustees.
 After the launch, Wigdortz continued to lead the organisation as CEO.

 In 2007, Wigdortz was named the UK Ernst & Young Social Entrepreneur of the Year and the 2011 CASE (Council for the Advancement and Support of Education) European Leadership Award for his entrepreneurial success and outstanding efforts in promoting and supporting education.
 Wigdortz was also awarded "Charity Principal of the Year" at the Charity Times Awards 2012.
 He was particularly recognised by the judges "for his vision, tenacity and commitment to social change."
 The Evening Standard named him one of the 1,000 most influential Londoners.
 He was appointed an OBE (Officer in the Order of the British Empire) for services to education in the 2013 New Year's Honours list.
 In 2015, Wigdortz was named one of the "Debrett's 500" most influential people in the UK.
-In 2016, he received an Honorary Doctorate of Laws from the University of Warwick.
+In 2016, he received an Honorary Doctorate of Laws from the University of Warwick, from Birmingham City University in 2017 and the Open University in 2019.

-In 2013–2018, Teach First was the largest graduate recruiter in the UK, with over 1,400 new participants a year.
+In 2013–2023, Teach First was one of the largest graduate recruiter in the UK, with over 1,400 new participants a year.

 National Citizen Service Trust

-In July 2018 Wigdortz was appointed as the chairman of the board of the National Citizen Service (NCS) Trust, the public body responsible for the management of the government's NCS programme, following its reconstitution as a Royal Charter Body.
+In July 2018 Wigdortz was appointed as the chairman of the board of the National Citizen Service (NCS) Trust, the public body responsible for the management of the UK government's National Citizen Service programme, following its reconstitution as a Royal Charter Body.

 In July 2021, Wigdortz was re-appointed for another 2 year term.

-In March 2020 the NCS Trust revealed that in 2019 NCS programme participation numbers had fallen for the first time, by 8% year on year to 92,000 having peaked at 100,000 in the year 2018, the last season prior to Wigdortz' assuming his role.
-The NCS Trust stated that numbers were expected to remain flat in 2020 at 90–95,000 due to delays in the implementation of its new contracts with delivery providers.
+In 2022, NCS grew to over 100,000 participants, carrying out a significant organisational restructure that ensured it was set up to deliver a new strategy.

+Wigdortz completed his second term on 11 July 2023 and was succeeded by Harris Bokhari OBE.